 - You may use mustard seeds instead of cumin seeds; I have used them to improve digestion.

 - It is not recommended to use red chillies or red chilli powder in place of green chillies.

-- I have blended cooked lentil using mixer-grinder to make a lump-free smooth gravy; but you may just mash well before adding into the gravy.
+- I have blended cooked lentil using mixer-grinder to make a lump-free smooth gravy; but you may use a hand blender or just mash well with the back of a ladle before adding into the gravy.